goliate/hidden-tear/README.md

 **Usage**

-* You need to have a web server which supports scripting languages like php,python etc. Change this line with your URL.
+* You need to have a web server which support scripting languages like php,python etc. Change this line with your URL.
 (You better use Https connection to avoid eavesdropping)

   `string targetURL = "https://www.example.com/hidden-tear/write.php?info=";`